msgr0/gplas2/README.md

 1) An assembly graph in **.gfa** format.
 Such an assembly graph can be obtained with [SPAdes genome assembler](https://github.com/ablab/spades) or with [Unicycler](https://github.com/rrwick/Unicycler).

-2) A **.tab** file containing a binary classification (plasmid/chromsome) of each node in the assembly graph.
-See below for an example on how to generate this file.
+2) A tab-separated file containing a binary classification (plasmid/chromsome) of each node in the assembly graph.
+See [below](https://gitlab.com/mmb-umcu/gplas/-/blob/python_dev/README.md#binary-classification-of-nodes-using-an-external-tool) for instructions on how to obtain this file.

 ### Binary classification of nodes - Preprocessing <a name="binary-classification-of-nodes-using-an-external-tool"></a>